 The spring leaves are lubricated with a thin coating of graphite grease and covered to prevent entrance of road dirt or water and preserve the lubricant.
-There should be no need for further lubrication during the life of the car.

-Spring control is obtained through the use of four direct-acting, selfcompensating shock absorbers.
+Spring control is obtained through the use of four direct-acting, self-compensating shock absorbers.
 By using a large quantity of fluid working under low pressure, accurate control is obtained and there is no variation due to changes in operating temperatures.

 The large reserve of fluid, the low operating pressure and the double seal practically eliminate the loss of fluid.
-The fluid should, however, be maintained at the proper level and it is recommended that this be checked by an Authorized Terraplane and Hudson Service Station at least twice a year.
+The fluid should, however, be maintained at the proper level and it is recommended that this be checked by an Authorized Hudson and Terraplane Service Station at least twice a year.